XPhyro/dotfiles/README.md

 [dotfilesbak](dotfilesbak), along with inotifywait is used to back up the files specified in [dotfiles.list](dotfiles.list) automatically.

 # Deploying
-To deploy these dotfiles, simply clone the repository to "$HOME/.dotfiles", then run [dotfilesdeploy](dotfilesdeploy).
+To deploy these dotfiles, simply clone the repository to "$HOME/.dotfiles", then run [deploydotfiles](deploydotfiles).
 It will REMOVE the conflicting files, then create the necessary links.

 ```
 $ git clone https://github.com/XPhyro/dotfiles ~/.dotfiles